Knowledge of the Holocaust in Nazi Germany and German-occupied Europe

 Jews are deported from Würzburg, 25 April 1942.
 Deportation occurred in public, and was witnessed by many Germans.

-The question of how much knowledge German (and other European) civilians had about the Holocaust whilst it was happening has been studied and debated by historians.
+The question of how much knowledge German (and other European) civilians had about the Holocaust while it was happening has been studied and debated by historians.
 In Nazi Germany, it was an open secret among the population by 1943, Peter Longerich argues, but some authors place it even earlier.
 After the war, many Germans claimed that they were ignorant of the crimes perpetrated by the Nazi regime, a claim associated with the stereotypical phrase "Davon haben wir nichts gewusst" ("We knew nothing about that").

 In German-occupied Europe, governments were acutely aware of the implications of their complicity, and that the general population, to varying degrees, were usually not aware of the implications of ghettoization and deportation.
 Governments such as the Vichy government in France are believed to have been keenly aware of their complicity with the Nazis' genocidal policies.
-With regard to general populations, the overall consensus amongst historians appears to be that many were aware of a hatred towards the Jewry, but not insofar that a significant comprehension of the Nazis' genocidal policies was reached.
+With regard to general populations, the overall consensus amongst historians appears to be that many were aware of a hatred towards the Jews, but not so much that a significant comprehension of the Nazis' genocidal policies was reached.